vedanthsahu/DiGiNews/README.md

 DigiNews is an open-source project.
 As the creator of this display model, I have chosen to release it without any specific license or copyrights.
 I encourage developers and users to freely explore, use, and modify the codebase to suit their needs.

 ---
 *Note: As a display model, DigiNews does not have any proprietary restrictions.
-However, when you plan to deploy it or make it publicly available, you might want to consider choosing an appropriate open-source license that aligns with your preferences and project goals.*
+However, when you plan to deploy it or make it publicly available, you might want to consider choosing an appropriate open-source license that aligns with your preferences and project goals.
+Do not forget to mention the credits for it.*